Nikko Hurtado

 Nicholas Humberto Hurtado, known as Nikko Hurtado, is an American tattoo artist who specializes in colored portraiture.
 His signature hyper-realistic color portraits have made him a renowned figure in the tattoo industry with a massive celebrity client list.
-He has numerous television appearances on shows such as LA Ink, Tattoo Wars, and Ink Master, becoming a judge on Ink Master in 2022.
+He has numerous television appearances on shows such as LA Ink, Tattoo Wars, and Ink Master, becoming a judge on the lattermost in 2022.
 Hurtado is the founder of Black Anchor Collective in Hesperia, California, and Black Anchor Los Angeles in Hollywood, California, both within Black Anchor Worldwide.

 History

 Background

-Hurtado was born to a Mexican welder and Hispanic housemaker in the San Fernando Valley, California on March 12, 1981.
-Hurtado was drawn to art early and developed his drawing abilities through art classes at Pasadena's Center for the Arts with a friend, tattooer Mike Demasi.
-It was a visit to Demasi at Art Junkies Tattoo Studio in Hesperia which springboarded him on a tattoo journey where he started apprenticing in 2002.
+Hurtado was born to a Mexican welder and a Hispanic housemaker in the San Fernando Valley, California, on March 12, 1981.
+Hurtado was drawn to art early and developed his drawing abilities through classes with his friend, tattooer Mike Demasi, at the Art Center of Pasadena.
+He was propelled into a tattooing career by a visit to Demasi in his Art Junkies Tattoo Studio in Hesperia.
+It was there where he started apprenticing in 2002.
 He has tattooed around the globe and given many instructional seminars about the use of his color theory and technique.

 Personal life

-Hurtado is married to Joanne and is a father of three.
+Hurtado is married to Joanne, the mother of his three children.

 Career

-Hurtado opened his own tattoo shop in 2010, Black Anchor Collective in Hesperia, California.
-He opened his new location Black Anchor in Los Angeles, California on Melrose Ave in 2017.
+Hurtado opened his own tattoo shop in 2010, Black Anchor Collective in Hesperia.
+He opened a new Black Anchor location on Melrose Ave in Los Angeles, California, in 2017.
 He has been featured on LA Ink and Ink Master, as well as several instructional DVDs.
-Hurtado has become known as the go-to artist for color realism tattoos.
+Hurtado has become known as a go-to artist for color realism tattoos.
 His celebrity clients include Vanessa Bryant, Sean Combs, Dwayne Johnson, Drake, and Wale.

 Awards & Recognition

-Hurtado's first gained tattoo recognition in 2003 when a client entered the Pomona Tattoo Portrait Contest and placed first with Hurtado's color rendition of Batman.
+Hurtado first gained tattoo recognition in 2003 when a client entered the Pomona Tattoo Portrait Contest and he placed first with his color rendition of Batman.

 In 2012, Hurtado participated as a jury member for the Chaudesaigues Award, an award that recognizes the career and the artistic choices of a tattoo artist.

-Hurtado's first solo art show in 2013 was titled "Renati" and shown at Corpro Gallery in Santa Monica, California.
+Hurtado's first solo art show was titled "Renati" and shown at Copro Gallery in Santa Monica, California, in 2013.